rtdip/core/docs/sdk/pipelines/components.md

 - Databricks - components that require a Databricks runtime

 !!! note "Note"
     </b>RTDIP are continuously adding more to this list.
-For detailed information on timelines, read this [blog post](../../blog/rtdip_ingestion_pipelines.md) and check back on this page regularly<br />
+For detailed information on timelines, read this [blog post](../../blog/rtdip_ingestion_pipelines.md) and check back on this page regularly.<br />

 ### Sources